64kramsystem/personal_notes/topics/linux_tools.md

 # Placeholder manipulation, e.g. to change the output path!
 #
 find /path/to -type f | parallel "ffmpeg -i {} /path/new/{/}"

+# Removing the directory from a parameter.
+WATCH OUT!
+If variables are used, be careful with quoting.
+#
+find DVD.*.avi | parallel ffmpeg -i "{}" -vn -c:a copy "$v_destination/{/.}".mp3

 # Multiple commands for each job
 # Redirections are supported.